Health Check

 Myth 5: Antibiotics can treat cold and flu

 Antibiotics are effective against bacterial infections, not viral infections like colds or flu.
-Antibiotics cannot help treat the flu or speed up your recovery.
+Antibiotics cannot treat the flu or speed up your recovery.

 Myth 6: 'Man flu'